AEADataEditor/aea-de-guidance/sample-language-report.md

 or if especially valuable

 > [STRONGLY SUGGESTED] Please provide the cleaned  dataset as part of the archive, or a separate upload to an archive (Zenodo, Dataverse, ICPSR).
 In the latter case, cite it from there.
-See examples at https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html
+See examples at https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html, guidance at https://social-science-data-editors.github.io/guidance/sample-depositing-data-for-greater-good.html

+Note:
+- openICPSR can handle files larger than 2GB, but you will need to request an increase in the quota from the Data Editor.
+Please specify total (uncompressed) data size and project number, and email dataeditor@aeapubs.org.

 > [REQUIRED] Data is original (authors are data creators).
 Please cite the own data supplement, as per the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references) and [additional guidance](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#how-do-i-cite-my-own-data-and-code-supplement).